 Prerequisites: FIN 3113 and STAT 2013, STAT 2023, or STAT 2053.
 Description: Theories and practice applicable to the financial administration of a firm.
 A variety of teaching methods used in conjunction with readings and cases to illustrate financial problems and techniques of solution.

-Levels: Undergraduate

-Schedule types: Lecture
+Credit hours: 3 Contact hours: Lecture: 3 Contact: 3 Levels: Undergraduate Schedule types: Lecture Department/School: Finance

-Department/School: Finance

 FIN 4343 Valuation and Financial Modeling